NEET Dropper Study Plan & Strategy: An Ultimate Guide for Repeaters

 Target Goals:

-NEET Dropper Strategy: This is your time to convert the knowledge you have gathered throughout these months into exam marks & revise intensively.
+NEET Study Plan: This is your time to convert the knowledge you have gathered throughout these months into exam marks & revise intensively.

 This phase is dangerous because you start to feel overwhelmed by the huge syllabus.
 Just don’t panic & stay disciplined.